Vpandey-tech/DDOS-attack-live-detection/README.md

 # 🛡️ Advanced DDoS Detection System

 ## Complete Guide & Documentation

 ### Overview

 This is a **state-of-the-art, real-time DDoS detection system** that uses artificial intelligence to monitor network traffic and identify potential attacks with extremely low latency.
-The system combines **LucidCNN** (a deep learning classifier) and **AutoEncoder** (anomaly detection) models for hybrid threat detection.
+The system combines **LucidCNN** (a deep learning classifier) and an **AutoEncoder** (anomaly detection) with a unique **Adaptive Thresholding** engine for hybrid threat detection.

 ---